fsharp/fsharp.org/use/linux/index.md

 printfn "Hello World from F#"
 ```

-You can compile and run this F# script with the following command:
+Now compile and run this F# script with the following command:

 ```
 dotnet fsi hello.fsx